 – Chocolate Fondue with fruits and Paleo Muffins

 These Paleo Banana Muffins, which we served with the chocolate fondue, were a hit!
 You’ll definitely want to try these out.
 Aren’t they adorable?

 - Add bananas, almond butter, honey, vanilla extract, coconut oil and eggs to a food processor, and process until smooth.
 Pour over dry ingredients, and mix until no lumps remain.
 Fill mini muffin liners with batter

 - Use ½ tsp to scoop batter and carefully fill in “mini” muffin cups.
-Once all the mini muffin cups have been filled, use the rest of the batter for the regular sized muffins.
+Once all the mini muffin cups have been filled, distribute the rest of the batter between the regular sized muffins.
+Bake for 25-30 minutes; check at the 25 minute mark to ensure muffins don't get burn.
+Let cool a bit and enjoy right away or refrigerate for later consumption for up to 1 week.

 - 2 Muffin Pan (one “mini sized” & one “regular sized”)